microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/glossary.rst

     WOPI client
-        A WOPI client is an application or service that executes WOPI operations on a WOPI server by issuing HTTP requests to the WOPI server's WOPI endpoints.
-Office Online is an example of a WOPI client.
+        A WOPI client is an application or service that executes WOPI operations on a WOPI server by issuing HTTP requests to the WOPI server's WOPI endpoints. |wac| is an example of a WOPI client.

     WOPI host
     WOPI server